The Perfect Summer With Your Kids – Expectation Vs. Reality

 So stop stressing about giving your kids whatever the internet and other parents tell you is the Best Summer Ever.

 Just have a summer, guys.
-The rest will sort itself out.
+Spend time with your family, and the rest will sort itself out.